Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 Once the peer and server have performed a successful completion exchange, both endpoints store the created association in persistent storage.

 After a successful Completion Exchange, the peer and server can use the Reconnect Exchange, to create a new association with new cryptographic bindings.
-The user-assisted OOB step is not necessary, since the peer and server can infer the mutual authentication by using the persistent data stored in the Completion Exchange.
+The user-assisted OOB step is not necessary, since the peer and server can infer the mutual authentication by using the persistent data stored after the Completion Exchange.

                                           Waiting
                                           .------.